mhooreman/ghpage/README.md

 My personal GitHub page

-Publication done from the docs directory of the deployed branch.
+Publication done from the docs directory of the gh-pages branch.